 Milksnakes can be found in a variety of habitats but tend to use open habitats such as rocky outcrops, fields and forest edge.
 In rural areas this snake may be common, especially around barns where they thrive on the abundant mice.
 The milksnake hibernates underground, in rotting logs or in the foundations of old buildings.

-View an interactive map of the known ranges of milksnakes in Ontario.
+View an interactive map of the known ranges of eastern milksnakes in Ontario.

 The milksnake breeds in the spring.
-Females lay from three to 24 elliptical eggs, often in rotting logs, stumps or the burrows of small mammals.
-The eggs hatch in seven to 10 weeks, and the snakes mature in three to four years.
-The lifespan of the milksnake in the wild is unknown, but one snake caught as an adult lived another 21 years in captivity.
+Females lay from eight to 16 elliptical eggs, often in rotting logs, stumps or the burrows of small mammals.
+The eggs hatch in August or September, and the snakes mature in three to four years.
+Individuals may live seven to 10 years in the wild.

 The name of this species is derived from the false belief that it takes milk from cows in barns, which it often inhabits.
 Milksnakes cannot drink milk, however, and are attracted barns by the abundance of mice, the primary prey of this species.
 It is a semi-constrictor: it seizes prey in its mouths and coils around the prey until it has suffocated.
 Predators of the milksnake include raccoons, skunks, foxes and coyotes.